Americans Spend a Fourth of Their Day Looking at Screens

 When it comes to parenting in the digital age, Pew Research Center notes, “only 60% of parents with children from the ages of 13-17 monitor their social media.”
 MOVIEGUIDE®’s research shows that today “by the time a child is 17, he or she will have spent up to 66,504 hours using various media.”
 That’s six times longer than they’re in school, 33 times longer than they’ll be at home with their parents and 83 times longer than they’ll be at church.

 MOVIEGUIDE® hopes that families would establish a healthy relationship with media.
 The high numbers of media views, albeit fascinating, should also encourage people to increase time spent having face-to-face interaction with family and friends.
 If you want to do just that, please go to www.movieguide.org and please read THE MEDIA WISE FAMILY and THE CULTURE-WISE FAMILY.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!